bobbyno/ruby_drills/README.md

 ## Getting Started

-Ruby Drills will eventually be released as a gem.
-While the project is in "open secret" mode, run it using bundler:

-    git clone git@github.com:bobbyno/ruby_drills.git
-    cd ruby_drills
-    bundle install
+    $ gem install ruby_drills
-    bundle exec bin/ruby_drills
+    $ ruby_drills

 Drills run in the command line.
 You answer questions in drills using a REPL.
-This practice has the benefit of preparing you for developing at the REPL, a useful technique for trying out langauge features or algorithms.
+This practice has the benefit of preparing you for developing at the REPL, a useful technique for trying out langauge features or algorithms and a great complement to TDD.

 Start by choosing an available drill from the menu.
 The Enumerable drill currently has the most content, so start there!